eringr/pidock/README.md

 To run commands as pi root during image build, the host machine must be set up with binfmt_misc to run qemu for arm binaries

-On ubuntu 19: `apt install qemu-user-static qemu-user-binfmt`
+On ubuntu 20: `apt install qemu-user-static`

+This package doesn't install binfmt_misc properly prior to ubuntu 20.
+Run `./binfmt_setup.sh` if you're running an older version of ubuntu or debian.
+ Other distributions might require other packages or steps.

 Another easy (but insecure) method to do this is to run the following command